-The 2014 Eleanor Roosevelt First Spouse Gold Coin represented the final release of the year and the thirty-fifth overall release within the First Spouse Gold Coin Program.
+The 2014 Eleanor Roosevelt First Spouse Gold Coin (Buy on eBay) represented the final release of the year and the thirty-fifth overall release within the First Spouse Gold Coin Program.

 The Eleanor Roosevelt First Spouse Gold Coins went on sale at the United States Mint on September 4, 2014.
 The initial pricing for the coins was $840 for the proof version and $820 for the uncirculated version based on an average gold price within the $1,250 to $1,299.99 range.
 The price was subject to periodic adjustment based on the market price of gold.

 Despite Eleanor Roosevelt’s popularity and defining role as First Lady, the maximum mintage for the coins was 10,000 pieces across proof and uncirculated versions.
 This was the same level established for the other releases of the series for the year.
 Certain other popular First Spouses had higher mintages established based on anticipated popularity.